SensorsINI/dextra-roshambo-python/README.md

 Recommand to use WSL2 and the vscode plugin https://marketplace.visualstudio.com/items?itemName=thecreativedodo.usbip-connect to bind the USB port to WSL2 Ubuntu VM

+## Museum kiosk requirements
+For unattended operation, it is necessary that rtcwake can suspend the computer so that the user permissions allow it over reboots.
+* Put [9-userdev-input.rules](99-userdev-input.rules) into /etc/udev/rules.d
+* Put [power-state.conf](power-state.conf) into /etc/tmpfiles.d
+These files may need editing for your username.

 # Running Dextra

 Run _roshambo_; it uses multiprocessing to launch 2 subprocessees, _producer_ and _consumer_.
 (You can run these separately for testing.)